Jerod Mayo: Coaching career

-On January 5, 2025, less than two hours after the Patriots' season finale ended, Kraft announced that Mayo would not return as the Patriots' head coach for the 2025 season, making him the second Patriots coach fired after one season (Rod Rust, who went 1–15 in 1990).
+On January 5, 2025, less than two hours after the Patriots' season finale ended, Kraft announced that Mayo would not return as the Patriots' head coach for the 2025 season, making him the second Patriots coach fired after one season.
+(The first was Rod Rust, who went 1–15 in 1990.)
 The move came after significant regression from 2023 under Belichick, especially on defense (where Mayo had played and coached), and multiple press conference gaffes where Mayo was forced to walk back comments.

 According to a report from Chad Graff of The Athletic, citing sources within the team, Mayo had sought to differentiate himself and his style of coaching from Belichick but it backfired on him as he "struggled to apply and uphold discipline after positioning himself as a players' coach."
 One Patriots source said "[H]onestly, Jerod is a good guy.
 I just don't think he was ready for all the big decisions and discipline and focus the job takes."
 Graff also pointed to the fact that Mayo had only five seasons of coaching experience prior to his promotion to head coach, and had never worked as a full-time coordinator.
+Additionally, Belichick largely cut Mayo out of his circle as the 2023 season unraveled.
+It didn't help that Mayo had few ties outside the Patriots, forcing him to rely on general manager Eliot Wolf to help him fill out his staff.
+Both of his coordinators, along with several other assistants, had never held their jobs before.
 Kraft took accountability for Mayo's struggles, saying that he put him in "an untenable situation."